Interaction between an impurity and nonlinear excitations in a polariton condensate: INTRODUCTION

 \section{INTRODUCTION}

-The motion of an impurity through a dynamical medium that consists of field excitations is a fundamental physical problem.
-Since Landau's seminal paper~\cite{Landau1933,Landau1948} on the electron dressed by phonons, this problem has been at the heart of numerous important phenomena, such as the Kondo~\cite{Kondo} and Cherenkov~\cite{Bolotovskii2009,Carusotto2006,Seetharam2021} effects, as well as the introduction of the concept of polaron~\cite{MahanBook} and the Landau criterion~\cite{Astrakharchik2002,Wouters2010,Liang2008,Amelio2020,He2021} for the sound speed of a superfluid.
-At the moment, there are great interests and efforts in studying a mobile impurity in a quantum medium in diverse areas~\cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020}.
+The motion of an impurity through a dynamical medium of field excitations is a fundamental problem.
+In his seminal paper~\cite{Landau1933,Landau1948}, Landau first studied an electron dressed by phonons.
+Since then, such impurity problem has appeared in different incarnations, such as the Kondo~\cite{Kondo} and Cherenkov~\cite{Bolotovskii2009,Carusotto2006,Seetharam2021} effects, the polaron physics~\cite{MahanBook}, and the Landau criterion~\cite{Astrakharchik2002,Wouters2010,Liang2008,Amelio2020,He2021} for the sound speed of a superfluid.
+At present, there are great interests and efforts in studying a mobile impurity in a quantum medium in diverse areas~\cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020}.

-Central to understanding the dynamics of an impurity in an interacting quantum many-body medium is to include the entanglement between the impurity and the surrounding excitations in a wide range of energy scales by choosing the impurity's effective mass to be finite, rather than infinite~\cite{Astrakharchik2002,Wouters2010,Liang2008,Amelio2020,He2021}.
-These excitations can be classified as linear excitations and nonlinear excitations.
+Central to understanding the dynamics of an impurity in a quantum many-body medium is to include the entanglement between the impurity and the surrounding excitations on a wide range of energy scales.
+To achieve this task, one needs to consider the impurity's effective mass as being finite, instead of infinite~\cite{Astrakharchik2002,Wouters2010,Liang2008,Amelio2020,He2021}.
+In addition, the excitations surrounding the impurity can be linear or nonlinear excitations.
 For instance, in ultracold quantum gases, the Bogoliubov modes are linear excitations, and dark (or bright) solitons are nonlinear excitations.
-In order to explore the entanglement between the impurity and the excitations, their interaction mechanism has been studied in numerous theoretical studies~\cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020}.
-These studies, however, mainly involve linear excitations with the infinite impurity's effective mass.
-It is thus highly desired to study the interaction mechanism between a quantum impurity with the finite effective mass and the nonlinear excitations such as solitons, a key ingredient playing out in the effective field theory.
-In this largely unexplored area, we will be interested in the interaction mechanism between a quantum impurity and a moving bright soliton, in the exciton-polariton Bose-Einstein condensate (BEC).
+Numerous theoretical studies~\cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020} have already been carried out to study the interaction mechanism between the impurity and the excitations.
+These studies, however, mainly involve linear excitations and the impurity with an infinite mass~\cite{Chevy2010,Massignan2014,Adlong2020,Schmidt2018,Jorgensen2016,Hu2016,Zoe2020} or finite effective mass~\cite{Vashisht2022}.
+Thus, it is highly desired to study the interaction mechanism between a quantum impurity with the finite effective mass and the nonlinear excitations, such as the soliton, which is not only a key ingredient in the effective field theory, but also plays an important role in the information processing~\cite{Flayac2013}.
+In this largely unexplored area, we will be interested in the interaction mechanism between an impurity and a moving bright soliton in the exciton-polariton Bose-Einstein condensate (BEC).